 Once you have finished configuring the format of the output file, press the Save file button at the bottom of the program screen to proceed to data recovery and saving.

-6. Document recovery and saving
+Step 6.
+Document recovery and saving

 The process of data recovery and saving is fully automated and does not require any user's involvement.
 The program performs the following actions: